 What is BizSugar?

-A lot of our activity has been behind the scenes.
-Here’s what we have worked on and accomplished:
+A lot of our activity since acquiring the website has been behind the scenes.
+Here are the key things we did immediately after buying the website:

-Learning how to run the site — The site uses the Pligg software which, in one sense is great, but also has a few quirks.
-As others have written, Pligg sites are not easy to manage.
+Learn how to Run the Site — The site uses the Pligg content management software.
+In one sense it’s great.
+But it has a few quirks.
+Pligg sites are not easy to manage.
 Translation: We have been learning how to manage the site through trial and error — emphasis on the “error.”

-Despite all his support, we’ve still managed to “bork the site” (as one of the team members calls it) a couple of times through little quirks.
-That highly technical term “bork the site” means that part of the site became inaccessible for an hour or two or three, until we figured out the problem and fixed it. 🙂
+Despite all his support, we’ve still managed to “bork the site” (as one of the team members calls it) a couple of times.
+That highly technical term “bork the site” means that part of the site became inaccessible for an hour or two or three, until we figured out the problem and fixed it.

-Recruiting Moderators — One of the first orders of business was to recruit Moderators.
+Recruit Moderators — Here’s one of my best tips for buying a website if it also has community features: recruit Moderators immediately.
 The Moderators’ biggest role is to be “ambassadors” to help share all the BizSugar goodness with the world, and also to create a welcoming community feel.
 The moderators provide a familiar human face on the site.
 The moderators also keep an eye on the site 24/7 and clean out spam entries.

-We’ve been lucky to get several Moderators whose dedication goes above and beyond: Shawn and Heather Hessinger; Martin Lindeskog; Amanda Stillwagon; TJ McCue; and Mary Grace Ignacio.
+We’ve been lucky to get several Moderators whose dedication goes above and beyond: Shawn and Heather Hessinger; Martin Lindeskog; Amanda Stillwagon; and a few others.
 Staci Wood, who is the Small Business Trends Operations Manager, also jumps in to the fray.
 I can’t say enough good things about the team.
 You rock!

 We’ll be expanding the Moderator team with a few more people in the near future, as the site grows.